yuygfgg/Vapoursynth-llvmexpr/docs/infix.md

 The lifetime of an array depends on the execution mode:

-- **`Expr` mode:** Arrays are temporary and exist only for the evaluation of a single pixel.
+- **`Expr` mode:** Arrays are temporary and exist only for the evaluation of a **single pixel**.
 They cannot be used to share data between pixels.
-- **`SingleExpr` mode:** Array contents are **not** guaranteed to be preserved between frames due to VapourSynth's parallel processing.
+- **`SingleExpr` mode:** An array's lifetime is confined to the processing of a **single frame**.
+Its contents are **not** guaranteed to be preserved between frames due to VapourSynth's parallel processing.
 You should assume arrays are uninitialized at the start of each frame's evaluation.

 ### 11.5.
 Safety